 NinjaOne offers automatic identification and remediation of vulnerabilities across the entire IT portfolio of its users at scale and at speed without requiring infrastructure.
 Users of NinjaOne patch management can secure their endpoints, automate operating system and third-party application patching, manage endpoints on and off the network, and get real-time visibility into patch compliance.

 Atera delivers an all-in-one remote IT monitoring and management (RMM) solution for managed service providers (MSPs) and IT service providers.
-Its patch management gives users full oversight of their patches from one place and helps them to achieve cybersecurity best practices for software, hardware, and operating systems.
+Its patch management solution gives users full oversight of their patches from one place and helps them to achieve cybersecurity best practices for software, hardware, and operating systems.
 With Atera, companies can completely automate setting and automating software patch management and create customized schedules for every endpoint.

 Automox is a cyber hygiene platform that enforces third-party and operating system patch management, security configurations, and custom scripting from a single platform.
 Its automated patch management ensures third-party applications and operating systems are updated and protected against known vulnerabilities without manual intervention.
 Its cloud patch management utilizes cloud tools for the management and application of operating system security and third-party software updates to all endpoints.